Refinancing with Laurel Road

-If you need Nevada student loans or have already graduated with some, you’re in good company.
+If you need student loans in Nevada or have already graduated with some, you’re in good company.

 While student loans are a fact of life for most students and graduates, being smart about which loans you take can keep costs down.
 Fortunately, you have plenty of options to fund your education.

-Here are must-know details about different student loan options in the Silver State, as well as some information about refinancing existing Nevada student loans.
+Here are must-know details about different student loan options in the Silver State, as well as some information about refinancing student loans in Nevada.

 Students going to school in Nevada might be eligible for federal student aid, including:

-- Direct Subsidized Loans: These loans are available to undergraduates with financial need who complete the Free Application for Federal Student Aid (FAFSA).
-Direct Subsidized Loans have a fixed interest rate of 4.45% for loans disbursed as of July 1, 2017, and a 1.066% origination fee as of Oct.
-1, 2017.
+These loans are available to undergraduates with financial need who complete the Free Application for Federal Student Aid (FAFSA).
+Direct subsidized loans had a fixed interest rate of 4.53% for loans disbursed for the 2019-2020 school year, plus a 1.059% origination fee — though rates were set to tumble to 2.75% for 2020-2021.
 The government pays interest on these loans while students are in school or while loans are deferred after graduation.
 Students are limited in how much they can borrow each year, and there’s a lifetime borrowing limit.

-- Direct Unsubsidized Loans: Most undergrad and grad students who complete the FAFSA are eligible for Direct Unsubsidized Loans.
-There’s a fixed interest rate of 6.00% for loans disbursed as of July 1, 2017, and a 1.066% origination fee as of Oct.
-1, 2017.
+Most undergrad and grad students who complete the FAFSA are eligible for direct unsubsidized loans.
+There was a fixed interest rate of 4.53% for undergraduate loans and 6.08% for graduate loans, as well as a 1.059% origination fee for the 2019-2020 school year.
 The government doesn’t subsidize interest, which begins accruing as soon as you receive the loan.
 There are annual and aggregate limits, with higher limits for grad students.

-- PLUS Loans: Both graduate students and parents of undergrads can qualify for PLUS Loans by completing the FAFSA.
+Both graduate students and parents of undergrads can qualify for PLUS loans by completing the FAFSA.
 Those with adverse credit aren’t eligible.
-There’s a fixed interest rate of 7.00% for loans disbursed as of July 1, 2017, and a loan origination fee of 4.264% as of Oct.
-1, 2017.
+There was a fixed interest rate of 7.08% for loans disbursed for the 2019-2020 school year, and a loan origination fee of 4.236%.
 You can borrow up to the full cost of attendance at your school.

-Ask your financial aid office if you’re eligible for any institutional student loans from your school and how you can apply.
+Ask your financial aid office if you’re eligible for any institutional student loans from your university or department and how you can apply.

 Private student loans are a good funding option if you’ve exhausted your federal or school-based student aid options.
 But private loans typically don’t provide the same borrower protections as federal loans.